syncfusion-content/xamarin.android-docs/xamarin-android/SfPicker/Overview.md

 ---
 layout: post
 title: Overview of Syncfusion Picker control for Xamarin.Android
-description: Overview and key features of Picker control
+description: This section will explain about the Overview and key features Exists in Xamarin.Forms SfPicker control.
 platform: Xamarin.Android
 control: Picker
 documentation: ug